 Anyone who has been at a campsite has seen some people that don’t have much control over their animals.
 There is always someone who thinks they have enough control of their pets that they don’t need to obey the pet rules.
 We all know how that turns out.

 So… here are some tips we think will be helpful when camping in close quarters with other campers.
-These are just common courtesy and will go a long way to keeping the peace between you and your neighbors.
+These are just common courtesy and will go a long way to keeping the peace between you and your neighbours.

 - Collars and ID tags and SHOTS – Make sure that these are all up to date.
 This is very important because you never know what can happen.
 Your pet might get lose or get a bite from another dog.
-If you have a cell phone, it might be a good idea to have a tag with your first name, the mane of your pet and phone number attached to the collar so someone can contact of you encase you get separated from your pet.
+If you have a cell phone, it might be a good idea to have a tag with your first name, the name of your pet and phone number attached to the collar so someone can contact of you encase you get separated from your pet.
 You could even think about having your pet micro-chipped.
 If that is something that you do, make sure you update the information with the company you have registered the chip with.

 - Leashes – Please keep your pets on a leash when at the campsite.
 If you have a good enclosure that might be an alternative to the leash but, always be aware of your surroundings and what is going on.